Center of Mass and spin for isolated sources of gravitational radiation: Introduction

-\begin{itemize} \item Since the shear associated with any point in the spacetime is generically non zero, what is one describing when the condition of a null congruence with asymptotically vanishing shear is imposed? \item Why a classical isolated system should define the spin as the imaginary part of a complex worldline? \item What is the relationship between the real part of the complex worldline in a fiducial holographic space and a worldline in the spacetime representing the center of mass? \end{itemize}

-In this work we present a completely new definition of center of mass and angular momentum using the available tools on asymptotically flat spacetimes.
-In these new definitions we try to answer the above issues by demanding that the null cone congruence corresponds to null cones from points of the spacetime with non vanishing shear at null infinity, the spin is simply the angular momentum at the center of mass and the center of mass is the place where the mass dipole moment vanishes.
+In this work we present new definitions of center of mass and spin using the available tools on asymptotically flat spacetimes.
+In these new definitions we try to answer the above issues by constructing one parameter (Newman-Unti) foliations of null infinity that are related to null cones cuts from points of the spacetime and have non vanishing shear at null infinity.
+The spin is simply the angular momentum at the center of mass and the center of mass is the place where the mass dipole moment vanishes.

 Since there are many technical details, some of them involved, it is better to outline here the main ideas of our approach.
 In this way the reader can have a broad picture without the technical complications.